 Advanced Shopify plan:

 The monthly fee varies, depending on which plan you choose.
-If you choose to pay upfront rather than month to month, you receive a 10 percent discount on an annual plan or a 20 percent discount on a two-year plan.
+If you pay upfront rather than month to month, you receive a 10% discount on an annual plan or a 20% discount on a two-year plan.

 Some of Shopify’s optional services carry extra costs.
 Here are some examples.

 It usually takes one or two business days for Shopify Payments to transfer your processed funds into your business bank account, which is on a par with other top credit card processing companies.
 You receive an email alert when your funds arrive.
 If you prefer to receive your funds weekly or monthly, you can set up a payout schedule.

 Shopify has month-to-month terms and allows you to upgrade to a higher plan or downgrade to a lower one at any time.
 A discount is available if you sign up and pay in advance for a one- or two-year term, but no refunds are available if you prepay and later cancel, so you want to make sure the service is a good fit for your business before you sign up for longer terms.

 Shopify is a payment facilitator and sets you up as a submerchant under its master merchant account instead of providing you with your own merchant account, so rather than sign a contract, you agree to the company’s terms of service.
 You should read the Shopify Payments’ terms of service, the merchant terms of service and the acceptable use policy, which are posted online, before signing up for an account to make sure that you understand your responsibilities and verify that this payment processor supports your business type.

 Like other mobile payment facilitators, Shopify Payments seeks to prevent fraudulent activity and minimize its risk of losing money.
 It will hold your funds or close your account if it feels there’s something suspicious about your account activity, if you have what it considers to be an excessive number of chargebacks or refunds, or if it expects that you will have an excessive number of chargebacks or refunds.